English Teacher Vacancy

 We aim to achieve a minimum of 5 good GCSEs including English and Maths for 100% of our pupils.
 If you want to work in an environment where you will really make a difference, Michaela is for you.

 Our staff have written a book, Battle Hymn Of The Tiger Teachers.
 Michaela teachers, from founders to classroom teachers to senior leaders, lead readers through different methods and aspects of what makes Michaela unique.

 Some of our staff are on Twitter.
 Check them out!

-To register your interest, please send a covering letter (no more than 3 sides in Arial font, point 12) and a CV to email@example.com In the subject line please put the job title.
+To register your interest please send a CV and covering letter (no more than 3 sides in Arial font, point 12) to firstname.lastname@example.org with the subject line – English Teacher Vacancy.